Corporal Injury to a Spouse in San Jose, CA

 Being accused of domestic violence in San Jose, CA, can be a frightening and overwhelming experience.
 It can also have severe consequences, including a criminal history, potential incarceration, and permanent damage to your personal and professional reputation.

 One of the most critical steps you can take is to speak with an experienced attorney who specializes in domestic violence cases.
-For help with a corporal injury to a spouse charge in San Jose, contact Ahmed & Sukaram, Attorneys at Law, to schedule a free consultation.
+For help with a corporal injury to a spouse charge in San Jose, contact Ahmed & Sukaram, Criminal Defense Attorneys, to schedule a free consultation.
 Contact us at (408) 217-8818.

-How Ahmed & Sukaram, Attorneys at Law Can Help If You’re Arrested for Corporal Injury to a Spouse
+How Ahmed & Sukaram, Criminal Defense Attorneys Can Help If You’re Arrested for Corporal Injury to a Spouse

 Being charged with domestic violence in San Jose is a serious criminal offense that can have grave consequences on your life.
 It is important to seek the help of an experienced San Jose domestic violence lawyer who can protect your rights and provide you with the best defense possible.

 We’re a highly-respected criminal defense law firm in San Jose.
 To date, we’ve won thousands of criminal cases and have taken over 50 to trial.
 Our San Jose criminal defense lawyers have more than 30 years of combined experience.
-Here’s how Ahmed & Sukaram, Attorneys at Law, can help with your case:
+Here’s how Ahmed & Sukaram, Criminal Defense Attorneys, can help with your case:

-For help with a corporal injury to a spouse charge in San Jose, California, contact Ahmed & Sukaram, Attorneys at Law, to schedule a free consultation.
+For help with a corporal injury to a spouse charge in San Jose, California, contact Ahmed & Sukaram, Criminal Defense Attorneys, to schedule a free consultation.

 Overview of Corporal Injury to a Spouse Charges in California